matvisiv2/matvisiv2/README.md

 - 👋 Hi, I’m Roman
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in fullstack development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning NodeJS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on develop some kind of web platform to make some part of people's life comfortable and easier.
 - 📫 How to reach me ...

 <!---